Suzuki Ertiga: Mexico

 The second generation Ertiga was released in Mexico on 10 November 2018, with two trim levels: GLS (with manual/automatic) and GLX (with automatic only); it is powered by a K15B 1.5-litre petrol engine.

 The facelifted Ertiga launched in Mexico on 14 November 2022, with the same trim levels from the pre-facelift model.
 All variants are powered by a K15B 1.5-litre MHEV petrol engine marketed as the Ertiga Boostergreen in Mexico.

 Philippines

 The second generation Ertiga was launched in the Philippines on 23 January 2019, with three trim levels available at launch: GA (with manual only), GL (with manual/automatic) and GLX (with automatic only); it is powered by a K15B 1.5-litre petrol engine.

 In March 2020, the Ertiga line-up was updated in Philippines.
 The GA trim received new designs for the steel wheels.
 The GL trim receives a second-row armrest.
 The GLX trim receives dual-tone 15-inch alloy wheels and automatic climate control.

 The facelifted Ertiga debuted in the Philippines on 16 January 2023 with the same trim levels as the pre-facelift.
 All variants are powered by a K15B 1.5-litre petrol MHEV engine.
+In September 2026, the GLX Hybrid Sport variant was introduced equipped with Suzuki Sport exterior accessories.